 2. Regular Updates

 In the spirit of keeping readers well-informed, a good blog needs to publish new, original content on a regular basis.
-Personally – I’m more concerned with quality over quantity, but as a general rule – a good blog should be updated with new posts at least once every other week.
+Personally – I’m more concerned with quality over quantity, but as a general rule of thumb – a good blog should be updated with new posts at least once every other week.

 3. Reader Focused